 '''

-{return, bool()}
+{return, boolean()}

 '''

-This is a short form for both return\errors and return\warnings.
+This is a short form for both return_errors and return_warnings.

+'''

 {scannerfile, Scannerfile}

+'''

 Scannerfile is the name of the file that will contain the Erlang scanner code that is generated.
 The default ("") is to add the extension .erl to FileName stripped of the .xrl extension.